roknus/conan-vscode/README.md

 | � `$(error)` | **Incompatible** | Package is incompatible with current configuration |
 | �📦 `$(package)` | **Unknown** | Binary status could not be determined (CLI fallback mode) |

-**Note**: Binary status checking requires the API server to be running for accurate results.
+**Note**: Binary status checking requires the server to be running for accurate results.
 In CLI fallback mode, status detection is limited.
 Binary availability is checked against the currently selected remote, providing more precise information for download and upload operations.

-## 📁 Project Files

 The extension expects these files in your workspace:
 - `conanfile.txt` or `conanfile.py` - Your Conan dependencies

-**Note**: The `conan_server.py` FastAPI server script is included with the extension and automatically manages its Python dependencies.

 ## 🔧 Configuration